KiraPC/vite-plugin-sveltekit-decorators/README.md

 ## The Problem

-SvelteKit lacks a built-in way to execute common code across multiple functions (load functions, actions, API routes).
+SvelteKit lacks a built-in way to execute common code across multiple functions (load functions, actions, API routes, remote functions).
 This plugin solves that by providing a decorator pattern that allows you to:

 - Add logging to all your SvelteKit functions
 - Implement analytics tracking